ReagentX/purple_air_api/docs/api/channel_methods.md

 * `PM2.5_CF_1_ug/m3`
   * mass concentration calculated from count data for particle sizes ~0.3um to ~2.5um for “standard” particles (From Plantower 5003/1003)

-Channel B Secondary:
+Child Secondary:

 * `created_at`
   * Timestamp of data posting to ThingSpeak (created by ThingSpeak)
 * `entry_id`
-  * row number relative to all data channel A primary data (created by ThingSpeak)
+  * row number relative to all data child primary data (created by ThingSpeak)
 * `0.3um/dl`
   * aerodynamic diameter of >0.3 micrometer particle counts per deciliter of air
 * `0.5um/dl`